Neeshi14/Thyorid-Prediction/README.md

 ## Installation
 1.  **Download the dataset:**

-    Download the dataset from Kaggle.These is the link of the dataset [here](https://www.kaggle.com/datasets/mzohaibzeeshan/thyroid-cancer-risk-dataset).
+    Download the dataset from Kaggle.

 ## Usage